Connor Wong Preview, Player Props: Red Sox vs. Yankees

 - The pitching staff for the Yankees has a collective nine K/9, which ranks 11th in the league.

-- The Yankees have a 4.00 team ERA that ranks 10th across all MLB pitching staffs.
+- The Yankees' 4.00 team ERA ranks 10th among all league pitching staffs.

-- Yankees pitchers combine to give up 175 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Yankees pitchers combine to rank 17th in baseball in home runs surrendered (175 total, 1.2 per game).

-- Schmidt looks for his 10th win when he makes the start for the Yankees, his 29th of the season.
-He is 9-8 with a 4.54 ERA and 139 strikeouts in 140 2/3 innings pitched.
+- Vasquez (2-2 with a 2.36 ERA and 22 strikeouts in 26 2/3 innings pitched) gets the start for the Yankees, his fifth of the season.

-- In his most recent appearance on Wednesday, the righty went 6 1/3 innings against the Detroit Tigers, allowing three earned runs while surrendering five hits.
+- In his most recent time out -- in relief on Thursday -- the righty tossed 2 1/3 innings against the Detroit Tigers, allowing one earned run while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.